Hamza-Musa/Model-View-Controller-Lecture/README.md

 ![6](https://github.com/isaiahasanchez/Understanding-Model-View-Controller-Framework/assets/124002003/31326048-5f0a-4291-a591-1078a2975d4b)

-It is needed as a way to organize the interactions between the user, server and database so that system processes can be completed in an organized and streamlined manner.
-Benefits include code reusability, allows test driven development and full control over HTML and URLs.
-Overall, it also allows code at a bigger scale to be worked on by multiple developers without breaking or blocking one another’s work.
+It is needed to organize the interactions between the user, server and database so that system processes can be completed in an organized and streamlined manner.
+Benefits include code reusability, test-driven development and full control over HTML and URLs.
+Overall, it also allows multiple developers to work on code at a bigger scale without breaking or blocking one another’s work.

 There are other approaches as well including MVVM, HMVC, and MVP but MVC is one of the most popular